Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Can be enabled/disabled during gameplay.

 ► Conflicts:
-  Incompatible with any mod that changes Ballista behaviour (e.g. ImFriendly Dammit).
+  Incompatible with any mod that changes Ballista behaviour (e.g. ImFriendly Dammit by Azumatt).
+  This config is automatically disabled if the above mod is detected.

 --------------------- [Less Fall Damage] -----------------------